Vine Maple Tree

 Useful, Versatile Native Specimen Vine Maple Tree

-• Native to North America from British Columbia to Northern California
+- Native to North America From British Columbia to Northern California

-• Small, Intricate Deep Red-Purple Flowers for Springtime
+- Small, Intricate Deep Red-Purple Flowers For Springtime

-• Supports Butterflies, Bees and Birds
+- Supports Butterflies, Bees & Birds

-• New Leaves Emerge Red, Mature to Green
+- New Leaves Emerge Red, Mature to Green

-• Attractive Reddish-Brown Bark Coloration on Mature Trunks
+- Attractive Reddish-Brown Bark Coloration on Mature Trunks

-• Develops a Full, Shrubby Look in Full Sun with Good Moisture
+- Develops a Full, Shrubby Look

-• Twisting, Horizontal Branches Lengthen into Graceful Vines in Shade
+- Twisting, Horizontal Branches Lengthen Into Graceful Vines in Shade

-• Grows in Full Sun or Partial Shade
+- Grows in Full Sun or Partial Shade

-• Grow as a Tree or Large Shrub
+- Grow as a Tree or Large Shrub

-• Use as Sophisticated Flat "Espalier" On a Sturdy Support
+- Use as Sophisticated Flat "Espalier" On a Sturdy Support

 If you've seen a lovely Vine Maple (Acer circinatum) lyrically draped across the low ground in the wild, you've only seen a single aspect of these unusual native plants.
 In full sun, they grow upright as large, shrubby ornamental trees.

-They look beautiful all year-long, with gorgeous bark, pretty spring blooms, outstanding leaves and great fall color.
+They look beautiful all year long, with gorgeous bark, pretty spring blooms, outstanding leaves, and great fall color.
 The delicate reddish-purple flowers are a clarion call to local butterflies and honey bees.

 It's a great feeling to include beloved natives in your landscape design.
 People are turning to Vine Maple as a native alternative to Japanese Maples.
 The leaves are just as showy!